 Bradford, University of

 History: Has its roots in several 19th-century institutes for training textile workers.
 Was Bradford College of Technology until 1966, when it was awarded university charter.
-First chancellor was the then prime minister Harold Wilson, today its chancellor is Imran Khan, politician and legendary cricketer.
+First chancellor was the then prime minister Harold Wilson and today its chancellor is Imran Khan, politician and legendary cricketer.

-Address: Brontë country, west Yorkshire.
-Main campus in town; school of management is three miles away.
+Address: Brontë country, West Yorkshire.
+Main campus in town, school of management three miles away.

 Ambience: University is in the heart of the former Victorian textile capital, mostly modern buildings stretching into the sky. £200m of investment is being splurged on Bradford's compact centre and the countryside is a ten minute drive away.
 The university is currently undergoing at £70m redevelopment, including new sports facilities, laboratories and teaching accommodation.